DavidMercier/NIMS/doc/models_thin_films.rst

 .. [#VanVliet_2001] `Van Vliet K.J. and Gouldstone A., "Mechanical Properties of Thin Films Quantified Via Instrumented Indentation" (2001). <https://doi.org/10.1179/026708401101517737>`_
 .. [#Veprek_2016]  `Veprek-Heijman M.G.J. and Veprek S., "The deformation of the substrate during indentation into superhard coatings: Bückle's rule revised" (2016). <https://doi.org/10.1016/j.surfcoat.2015.10.064>`_
 .. [#Xu_2006] `Xu H. and Pharr G.M., "An improved relation for the effective elastic compliance of a film/substrate system during indentation by a flat cylindrical punch."
 (2006). <https://doi.org/10.1016/j.scriptamat.2006.04.037>`_
+.. [#Zhou2008] `Zhou X. et al., "Investigation on methods for dealing with pile-up errors in evaluating the mechanical properties of thin metal films at sub-micron scale on hard substrates by nanoindentation technique."
+(2008). <https://doi.org/10.1016/j.msea.2008.01.020>`_